sein-tao/coursera-getData/README.md

-# coursera-getData
+# getdata course project
-the course project for getting and cleaning data
+the is the course project for getting and cleaning data on coursera